babadro/burn/burn-book/src/basic-workflow/data.md

 ```

-This codeblock defines a batcher struct with the device in which the tensor should be sent before
+This codeblock defines a batcher struct with the device to which the tensor is sent before
 being passed to the model.
 Note that the device is an associative type of the `Backend` trait since
 not all backends expose the same devices.
 As an example, the Libtorch-based backend exposes
 `Cuda(gpu_index)`, `Cpu`, `Vulkan` and `Metal` devices, while the ndarray backend only exposes the
 `Cpu` device.

-Next, we need to actually implement the batching logic.
+Next, we implement the batching logic using the `Batcher` trait.

 ```rust , ignore
 # use burn::{